FREQUENTLY ASKED QUESTIONS

-You are responsible for securing transportation to all clinical placements.
-The Clinical Coordinator will consider transportation challenges on a case-by-case basis.
-Limited carpooling options may be available.
+Teacher Candidates are responsible for securing their own transportation to and from all clinical placements.
 If you receive a placement that presents an unsurmountable hardship, you must meet with the Clinical Coordinator and present supporting documentation of this hardship if requesting a change in placement.
 Final decisions on all clinical placements are made by the Clinical Coordinator.
 Turning down a clinical placement may result in a delay of continuance in the teacher education program.

 What should I wear to my placement?

 Professional attire should match the dress code of the school.
 Trousers/slacks, khaki pants, skirts that hit at or just above the knee, close-toed shoes, button-down shirts or polo shirts, or business casual shirts or blouses are all considered appropriate attire for a clinical placement.
 Items such as shorts, flip-flops, sweatpants or sweatshirts, clothing with stains, rips, or tears, or any clothing with political slogans or inappropriate or offensive language are never permitted in a clinical placement.
-Jeans and T-shirts are highly discouraged.
-If you have questions about professional attire or would like support in obtaining professional clothing, please contact the Clinical Coordinator.
+Candidates who would like support in obtaining professional clothing should contact the Advising and Career Center.

 When do I have to do a criminal background check?